The Lady in the Lake: Interpretations

-Chandler wrote many of his novels by a process he called cannibalizing his earlier short stories.
-He would take stories previously published in pulp magazines and rework them so that they fitted together in one coherent whole.
+Chandler wrote many of his novels by a process he called cannibalising his earlier short stories.
+He would take those previously published in pulp magazines and rework them so that they fitted together in one coherent whole.
 For The Lady in the Lake, Chandler drew on stories featuring his detective John Dalmas; the eponymous "The Lady in the Lake" (published in 1939); "Bay City Blues" (1938); and "No Crime in the Mountains" (1941).

 The skillful patchworking impressed Jacques Barzun, who reported of the novel in his A Catalogue of Crime: "The exposition of the situation and character is done with remarkable pace and skill, even for Chandler.
 This superb tale moves through a maze of puzzles and disclosures to its perfect conclusion.
 Marlowe makes a greater use of physical clues and ratiocination in this exploit than in any other.
 It is Chandler's masterpiece."

 The novel has also figured in fuller studies of Chandler’s work.
 One author comments that the book's title is an explicit reference to the Lady of the Lake, the enchantress of Arthurian romance, especially in making its focus a mysterious female who shifts between roles in different versions of the telling.
 This in turn mirrors the ambiguity between how the evidence seems to an observer and what has actually happened.
 The drowned lady in the lake shares the same looks and moral character as her murderer.
 The true distinction between them, of victim and perpetrator, only becomes clear at the conclusion of the novel.
 The ambiguity is further enhanced by the fact that each time the murderess is introduced into the action, she is masquerading under a different name.
 Mildred Haviland had disappeared after the killing of Dr Almore’s wife and then married Bill Chess, using the name Muriel; quitting that role, she impersonates Crystal Kingsley at the hotel in San Bernardino; and she throws Marlowe off the scent by introducing herself to him as Mrs Fallbrook, the owner of Chris Lavery’s apartment after his murder.

 When the novel of 1943 was adapted to film in 1947, an experimental technique of cinematography was used to suggest the gap between the novel’s first-person narrative, representing subjective experience, and the reality that must be deduced from such ambiguous evidence.
 Marlowe the detective is not seen, except occasionally as a reflection in a mirror.
 Instead, the camera’s view takes his place and the cinema audience has to share his experience that way.
 Ultimately it was an unsatisfactory experiment since it provided a purely visual experience; the viewer could not share his heroic bouts with the whiskey bottle, could not defend himself from the invasive fist flung at the camera or evaluate the touch of siren or temptress.
 What the audience really shared with the narrator was “a disparity between the subjective’s promise and its fulfilment”, which is ultimately the reader’s experience of the written narrative, too.